 Parent Engagement

 Parent involvement is a critical component for effective schooling and student achievement.
 Active and consistent parent engagement with regards to their student’s education generally leads to higher levels of student academic achievement.

+Parent and Family Engagement Policy

 The Charter School aims to provide all students in our school significant opportunity to receive a fair, equitable, and high-quality education, and to close educational achievement gaps while abiding by guidelines within the Elementary and Secondary Education Act (“ESEA”).
 The Charter School staff recognizes a partnership with families is essential to meet this goal.
 Our Parent and Family Engagement Policy leverages and promotes active involvement of all families as partners with schools to ensure student success.